nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 This avoids NumPy or CuPy arrays being serialized to a string via cloudpickle so that they can efficiently be transmitted and the same type is returned again on the opposite side.
 Worth mentioning is that ,if the type emitted was e.g. a PyTorch host/device tensor on emit, the received value will be a numpy/cupy array since ANY object implementing the interfaces returns those types.
 :::

+### Automated operator class creation

+Holoscan also provides a `holoscan.decorator` module which provides ways to autogenerate Operators by adding decorators to an existing function or class.
+Please see the separate section on {ref}`operator creation via holoscan.decorator.create_op <holoscan-operator-from-decorator>`.

 ## Advanced Topics

+(further-customizing-inputs-and-outputs)=
 ### Further customizing inputs and outputs

 This section complements the information above on basic input and output port configuration given separately in the C++ and Python operator creation guides.
 The concepts described here are the same for either the C++ or Python APIs.